-But even crispier!
-And this recipe makes a whoppin’ 15 oz of onions!
-That’s even accounting for the inevitable overcooked hot oil sacrifices.
-That’s more than double the amount that you get from one of the larger French’s containers, but without the dextrose.
-Can you tell based on the green beans and mushrooms what I’ll be making with these little crispy bites of heaven?
+And done!
+This recipe makes a whoppin' 15 oz of onions!
+That's even accounting for the inevitable overcooked hot oil sacrifices.
+That's more than double the amount that you get from one of the larger French's containers, but without the dextrose.
+Can you tell based on the green beans and mushrooms what I'll be making with these little crispy bites of heaven?
 Hint: it includes some of my Cream of Mushroom Soup From Scratch!
-Stay tuned!
+You can find the recipe here!

 I hope that everyone has a wonderful Thanksgiving filled with love, food, and thanks.
 I'm so thankful for all of you who visit my little site.
 When growing lists of house projects and piles of laundry almost win out, your emails and feedback inspire us to keep documenting our From Scratch journey.
 For that, I am very grateful; thank you! <3